gongcastro/translation-elicitation/docs/index.md

 ## Summary

-Participants in the ENG-SPA listened to 103 Spanish words, and participants in the ENG-CAT and the SPA-CAT groups listened to 86 trials.
+Participants in the spa-ENG listened to 103 Spanish words, and participants in the cat-ENG and the cat-SPA groups listened to 86 trials.
 Five trials in each condition were practice trials and were excluded from analyses.

-preserve842b5930d134dcdd
+preserve503851525ba8b488

 ## Lexical frequency